Student Loan Servicers: Who They Are and What They Do

 Who is Climb’s loan servicer?

 For Climb loans, the servicer used is University Accounting Service (UAS).
 Once the funds for our loans are disbursed, UAS takes over the administration until the account is paid off and will be the ones contacting students regarding their payments and billing.
 Students are also able to view their payment history, due dates, and account information through an online UAS account.
 Students can access their account or contact UAS with any questions, but, of course, we are always available even after we send the funds.
-We still love hearing from Borrowers and will be here for whatever questions or feedback you may have, so don’t hesitate to reach out to us!
+We still love hearing from borrowers and will be here for whatever questions or feedback you may have, so don’t hesitate to contact Climb Credit!